Boostcom/docs.loyalty.boostcom.no/source/includes/api_v3.md

 Removes member from loyalty club.

 It is possible to trigger optout message by setting `send_unsubscribe_message=true` query string parameter.
+Same as welcome messages, optout messages sending also depends on Loyalty Club and Product configuration.

 ### HTTP Request